Coverage and Spectral Efficiency of NOMA-Enabled LEO Satellite Networks with Ordering Schemes: Introduction

-In recent years, although many works have explored NOMA-based TNs, their extensions to NOMA-enabled non-terrestrial networks (NTNs), especially LEO satellite networks, remain limited and lack comprehensive investigation.
+In recent years, although many works have explored NOMA-enabled TNs, their extensions to NOMA-enabled non-terrestrial networks (NTNs), especially LEO satellite networks, remain limited and lack comprehensive investigation.
 Ding et al.~\cite{ding2014performance} were among the first to investigate the outage performance and the ergodic sum rate of the NOMA downlink system with randomly distributed UTs.
-NOMA uplink transmission was proposed in~\cite{zhang2016uplink}, where the outage probability and data rate of the first and second UT were compared with closed-form solutions.
-However, these studies mainly focus on TNs and fail to account for the complex interference scenarios in NTNs, such as inter-satellite interference.
-While ~\cite{liang2019non} and~\cite{ali2019downlink} investigated the uplink and downlink performance of NOMA in Poisson networks with a general number of UTs with both inter-cell and intra-cell interference, they lack sufficient channel modeling and analysis suitable for cross-satellite interference.
+NOMA uplink transmission was proposed in~\cite{zhang2016uplink}, where the outage probabilities and data rates of the first and second UTs were compared with closed-form solutions.
+However, these studies primarily focus on TNs and overlook the complex interference scenarios in NTNs, including inter-satellite interference.
+While~\cite{liang2019non} and~\cite{ali2019downlink} investigated the uplink and downlink performance of NOMA in Poisson networks with a general number of UTs with both inter-cell and intra-cell interference, they lack sufficient channel modeling and analysis suitable for cross-satellite interference.
 Further, power allocation (PA) is another critical challenge in NOMA systems and has been widely studied.
-For example, the authors in~\cite{cui2016novel} showed a PA scheme based on maximum min rate fairness to ensure QoS for the worst UT.
+For example, the authors in~\cite{cui2016novel} showed a PA scheme based on maximum-minimum rate fairness to ensure QoS for the worst UT.
 In~\cite{shipon2016dynamic}, a joint design of dynamic user clustering and PA was investigated for NOMA uplink and downlink, with closed-form expressions provided for optimal PAs in any cluster size.
-However, these studies did not fully consider the characteristics of satellite communication systems, particularly the competition for resources among NOMA UTs in NTNs.
+However, these studies did not fully account for the characteristics of satellite communication systems, particularly the resource competition among NOMA UTs in NTNs.